 As a volunteer, he supervises all EPIC projects and programs, including the Youth Peer, Breakthrough and Parents PEACE programs.
 He retired in 2012 from his position as Educational Consultant for the Eskasoni First Nations School Board for whom he fostered the innovative Aboriginal EMPATHIC Program program among others.

 He volunteers as Finance Director on EPIC's Board, overseeing all financial operations and still finds time to dream up creatively unique ways for EPIC to fulfill its purpose.

-Peggy joined the Youth Peer Program in September 2015.
+Peggy has served as the Director of the Youth Peer Program since September 2015.
 A Northside native, she's recently returned to Cape Breton after living and working in the Boston area for many years.
 She brings not only years of experience working with high risk youth to the job but also her abundant energy and enthusiasm and contagiously upbeat spirit.
-Welcome, Peggy!
+We love you, Peggy!

-Frances took on this position in January 2016 after many years of working with Youth Peer.
-She started as a volunteer tutor-mentor working throughout high school and into university.
-Five years ago she was promoted to Program Assistant.
-Frances shines with many talents on administrative, social and creative levels and we are so fortunate to continue having her with us.
+Fran came into this job in January 2016 after many years of working with Youth Peer.
+On December 15, 2017, she gave birth to the delightful Ruby Frances Burton!
+Fran shines with many talents on administrative, social and creative levels and we hope to have her back with us when Ruby is ready.

 Debbie joined Youth Peer in September 2017 as the educational wrap-around support person for Youth Peer.
 She is a recently retired teacher from the Cape Breton Regional School District.
 We are fortunate to have her and are grateful that she still has the desire to help make the tutor/mentor-kid matches the best they can be.